oPauloChaves/tasks-api/README.md

 ## Docker support

-You don't have install and configure MongoDB and run each service (API and Mongo) in a separate window.
-Docker handles al that for you.
+You don't have install and configure MongoDB and run each service (API and MongoDB) in a separate window.
+Docker handles all that for you.
 You just need to run:

 ```sh
 $ docker-compose build --force-rm   # Build the services and remove intermediate containers